sakshi-2315/earthmoonsun/README.md

 ## How to Use

-1. Clone the repository: `git clone https://github.com/your-username/solar-system-visualization.git`
-2. Open `try3.html` in your preferred web browser.
+1. Open `try3.html` in your preferred web browser.
-3. Explore the solar system dynamics by interacting with the elements on the page.
+2. Explore the solar system dynamics by interacting with the elements on the page.

 ## Demo